bruab/bruab.github.io/_posts/2023-12-31-i-just-sell-books.md

 tags: []
 ---

-Let's do a roundup of my successes as an oNlInE crEatOr for the past few years.
+Let's do a roundup of my successes as an oNLiNe crEatOr for the past few years.

-Courses: I've made $X from Y courses, which I marketed on social media and via online events.
+Courses: I've made $456 from 7 courses, which I marketed on social media and via online events.
 Current MRR: $0

-Books: I've made $Z from 2 books, which I've scarcely marketed at all.
-Current MRR: breaking even on Amazon Ad fees.
+Books: I've made $3,242 from 2 books, which I've scarcely marketed at all.
+Current MRR: breaking even on Amazon Ads, which I've set & will forget until I hit 1,000 copies sold.

 In looking back at all the time I've spent trying to earn a living from what's in my brain (but not as a consultant), I notice a few striking facts: